geoaigroup/geogroup-website/content/dataset/bbtc/index.md

 ---
 <!--StartFragment-->

- The dataset is a collection of RGB images of buildings taken from satellite images.
+ The dataset is a collection of RGB images of Beirut buildings taken from satellite images.
 Each building is annotated as residential or not.

 <!--EndFragment-->